mitchcurtis/slate/doc/textured-fill-tool-tutorial.md

 ![Chapter 2.2 screenshot](https://github.com/mitchcurtis/slate/blob/master/doc/images/slate-textured-fill-tool-tutorial-2.2.png)

 Now we can see each colour in the swatch, along with its probability of being used for each pixel.
-By default, all colours have an equal chance of being used.
+By default, each colour has a probability equal to its occurrence in the original selection.
+This is very useful for creating variations of an existing texture, for example.

 Let's reduce the frequency of the yellow-ish colour.
 Scroll down the list to find it, and then adjust its probability slider as shown: